mizhaan23/hangman_transformer/README.md

 # hangman_transformer
 Implementing a Transformer network to play the game of Hangman.
+Code courtesy : https://github.com/SamLynnEvans/Transformer

 ## Inspiration
 It is a well known fact that transformer models are the \textit{in} thing in the fields of Deep Learning shortly after the paper "Attention is all you need" by.
 The BERT (Bi-directional Encoder Representations from Transformers) model by Google has shown state-of-the-art results in NLP tasks.
 The model is training by performing masking on a series of words (i.e. sentences) with the target being the true unmasked sentence.
 For e.g. the masked sentence,